usecannon/cannon/packages/website/content/docs.md

-[contract.myStorage] # Declares an action, the output of which can be referenced below as contracts.myStorage artifact = "Storage" # Specifies the name of the contract to be deployed step = 0 # Ensure this action is taken first
+[contract.myStorage] # Declares an action, the output of which can be referenced below as contracts.myStorage artifact = "Storage" # Specifies the name of the contract to be deployed

 [invoke.changeStorage] # Declares an action to set the initial value addresses = ["<%= contracts.myStorage.address %>"] # Sets the address of the contract to invoke abi = "<%= contracts.myStorage.abi %>" # Sets the abi of the contract to invoke
-func = "store" # Sets the name of the function to invoke args = ["<%= settings.initialValue %>"] # Sets the list of arguments to pass to the function step = 1 # Ensure this action is taken after the previous action
+func = "store" # Sets the name of the function to invoke args = ["<%= settings.initialValue %>"] # Sets the list of arguments to pass to the function depends = ["contract.myStorage"] # Ensure this action is taken after the previous action
 ```

 Then build your Cannonfile and run it on a local node: